armbian/documentation/docs/User-Guide_FAQ.md

 Shortly explain difference between ARM and Intel architecure.
 Bus system, device tree....that reasons.

 x86 architecture always has a traditional BIOS or UEFI.
 This provides a standard framework for operating systems to interact with the hardware.
 Most SBCs do not.
-ARM is improving the siutation with ARM Server Ready and ARM System Ready certificates, but most SBC vendors are not yet incentivized to meet these standards.
+ARM is improving the situation with *ARM Server Ready* and *ARM System Ready certificates*, but most SBC vendors are not yet incentivized to meet these standards.

 Without such standards, many vendors quickly fork low-level bootloaders such as u-boot and make the bare minimum modifications needed.